diegopm2000-lab/nodejs_javascript_lab/06-SwaggerUI-Helloworld-YAML/README.md

 # Swagger-UI Helloworld

-Swagger-UI Helloworld (usando un fichero descriptor del API REST en formato json)
+Swagger-UI Helloworld (usando un fichero descriptor del API REST en formato yaml).

+We will use the yamljs npm library to load swagger.yaml file into swaggerDocument and then will pass it to swagger-ui

 ### 1. Install the dependencies